• Skip to primary navigation

 The water in the lobster mushrooms will be released as they cook, which will be hidden under the solidified fat after it cools.
 You want to remove the juice since it won't allow the butter to be used as you would fat for cooking (it will cause splattering, and it could spoil).
 To remove the juice, just dislodge the giant chunk of butter from whatever pan you cooled it in, drain off and discard the juice from the bottom of the pan, wipe any remaining sediment away with a towel, and then refrigerate again.

-Previous Post: « Puffball Ravioli, Mushrooms, Kale, And Sage Butter
+« Puffball Ravioli, Mushrooms, and Sage Butter

 Reader Interactions